Bath Beacons

 Our multidisciplinary Beacons empower our research community to tackle major global challenges by building consortia for large-scale funding.

-Our research is helping to change the world for the better.
-We work in partnership to help create a healthier, more sustainable and connected future for us all.
+Our research is helping to improve the world.
+Through collaborative partnerships we're creating a healthier, more sustainable, and connected future for all.

 Putting people at the heart of research and innovation.